rdtek/Tutorials/electron-2-jquery/README.md

-# Minial Electron Application
+# Electron jQuery Application
-Example of a simple minimal Electron application.
+Example showing how to use jQuery in a simple Electron app.